ChickenProp/chickenprop.github.com/drafts/three-configurable-prettyprinters.md

 ---
+todo: link to repo, both in general and specific commits for implementations
 title: Three configurable prettyprinters
 layout: draft
 tags: [software]
 ---
 *I gave a [fifteen minute talk](https://www.youtube.com/watch?v=TBBHGR4ZlZM) about this at Zurihac 2023.
-If you read this document, I don't think there's much point in additionally watching the video.*
+If you read this essay, I don't think there's much point in additionally watching the video.*

 I've been exploring a new-to-me approach to stringification.
+Except that right now it's three different approaches that broadly share a common goal.
+I call it/them [`pretty-gist`](https://github.com/ChickenProp/pretty-gist).

 The lowest-friction way to stringify things in Haskell is usually `show`.
 It gives the user close to zero ability to control how the thing is rendered.